mitranim/fpx/docs/html/partials/dict.md

 ## Dict

 Utils for dealing with dictionaries ("objects") and properties in general.
+Like all other `fpx` functions, they treat their arguments as immutables and never modify them.

 ---

 ### `get(value, key)`

-Reads property `key` on `value`.
-Unlike dot or bracket notation, this is safe to use on `null` or `undefined` values.
+Reads property `key` from `value`.
+Similar to the bracket notation:
+`value[key]`.
+Advantages over the bracket notation: safe to use on `null` or `undefined` values; compatible with function composition.

 ```js
 get()